-THE HONORABLE JOHN D. ROCKEFELLER, IV, GOVERNOR OF THE STATE OF WEST VIRGINIA visited Boys; State yesterday afternoon.
-He touched down in the State helicopter in front of the Assembly Hall at 2:30.
-After greeting staff & Boys' State officials he proceeded to the reviewing stand for the formal review by the citizens of Mountaineer Boys' State.
-He briefly addressed the citizens in the Assembly Hall and then devoted the rest of the time to answering questions submitted to him by the citizens, with "no holds barred."
+THE HONORABLE JOHN D. ROCKEFELLER, IV, GOVERNOR OF THE STATE OF WEST VIRGINIA visited Boys' State yesterday afternoon.
+After greeting Boys' State officials at Harrison Cottage, he proceeded to the reviewing stand for the formal review by the citizens of Mountaineer Boys' State.
+He addressed the citizens in the Assembly Hall and then devoted time to answering questions submitted to him by the citizens.
+(See biographical attached)